PacificBiosciences/trgt/README.md

 ## Early version warning

-Please note that TRGT is still in early development.
-We are still tweaking the input / output file formats and making changes that can affect the behavior of the program.
+Please note that TRGT is still under active development.
+We anticipate some changes to the input and output file formats of both TRGT and TRVZ.

 ## Availability